fluxcd/flux/site/using.md

 export FLUX_URL="http://localhost:10080/api/flux"
 ```

-After that, exporting `FLUX_URL` is enough for `fluxctl` to know how
+Exporting `FLUX_URL` is enough for `fluxctl` to know how to contact
-to contact the daemon.
+the daemon.
 You could alternatively supply the `--url` argument
 each time.

 ## Flux API service